 NOTE: This number is subject to change and is only an estimation of the Contract Sharing Time.
 The estimated Contract Sharing Time begins from the moment that WorkMotion has received all required information from both the client and the employee.

-Any employer who has more than 30 employees needs to have their employees that perform work besides regular working hours report to the local competent authority for record.
+Any employer with more than 30 employees needs to have their employees that perform work besides regular working hours report to the local competent authority for record.

 The distribution of regular working hours to other workdays in four weeks should not exceed two hours a day:

-There is no statutory provision for probation or trial period in the Labor Standards Act, however, a three months probation is generally followed.
+There is no statutory provision for probation or trial period in the Labor Standards Act, however, a three-month probation is generally followed.